As auto locksmiths, we want to emphasise that car security is as important as ever, and should never be taken lightly.

 There are many things car owners can do:

 - Parking their car in a garage or secure car park where possible

-Speaking of keys however, it’s worth asking whether or not your car’s keys, locks and ignition are up-to-date and using the latest measures to prevent unauthorised entry!
+Speaking of keys however, it’s worth asking whether or not your car’s keys, locks and ignition are up-to-date and using the latest measures to prevent

 Transponder vs non-transponder car keys

 Thanks to technology, securing your vehicle has never been more effective, and it’s all thanks to car key transponders.